Hanshin 8000 series: History

 The 8000 series was built by Mukogawa Sharyo to replace aging rolling stock on Hanshin lines.
+Like the 3301 series and 3501 series trains, the sets were finished in a livery of cream and vermilion.
 A prototype set, 8201, was built in 1984 based on the 3901 series set 3905.
 11 sets were damaged during the 1995 Great Hanshin Earthquake; 15 cars spanning across all 11 sets were heavily damaged by the quakes and were scrapped.
 There were no sets with all six cars scrapped due to heavy damage by the quakes, and as such, the remaining cars from those sets were randomly inserted into various sets, with additional newly built cars.

 Refurbishment

-From 2002 to 2015, the entire fleet of 8000 series sets underwent a period of refurbishment.
-Changes included a new color scheme resembling that of later 9300 series cars, the replacements of longitudinal bench seats in some cars with transverse seating, LED headlights and LED destination boards.
+From 2001 to 2015, the entire fleet of 8000 series sets underwent a period of refurbishment.
+Changes included a new color scheme of breast orange and silky beige resembling that of later 9300 series cars, the replacements of longitudinal bench seats in some cars with transverse seating, LED headlights and LED destination boards.
 The first set to undergo refurbishment, 8211, was returned to service on 11 April 2002.
 The last set to undergo refurbishment, 8239, was returned to service in October 2015.

+Future plans

+Starting in 2025, the entire fleet of 8000 series sets is scheduled to be repainted back into the original livery used prior to refurbishment.
+This repainting programme is set to take place for a period of three to four years.
+Set 8215 will be the first set to receive the original livery.